Avalin/MineDash/README.md

 ## Features

 - 🎮 **Multi-Server Management**: Connect to and manage multiple Minecraft servers from a single interface
-- 💻 **Interactive Console**: Execute commands and view real-time responses
+- 💻 **Interactive Console**: Execute commands and view real-time responses with command history
-- 📊 **Server Logs**: View and monitor server logs in real-time
+- 📊 **Server Logs**: View and monitor server logs in real-time with filtering by log level and thread
-- 📝 **Command History**: Save and reuse frequently executed commands
+- ⏰ **Scheduled Commands**: Automate server commands with flexible scheduling (minutes, hours, weekdays)
+- 👥 **User Management**: Multi-user support with admin/non-admin roles
 - 🎨 **Customizable Layouts**: Choose from multiple console layout options (1, 2, or 9 consoles)
 - 🔒 **Secure RCON**: Connect securely to your Minecraft servers using RCON protocol
 - 🐳 **Docker Support**: Easy deployment with Docker and Docker Compose